Cultural Considerations in Advocacy: East Meets West

 Arbitration practitioners today argue their cases all over the world.
 More than ever, they act for parties from every conceivable jurisdiction.

 The global rise of arbitration is perhaps most evident in Asia.
 Home to the two most populous countries in the world, Asia is not only the world’s largest manufacturer but also the largest recipient of foreign investment and net capital exporter.
 The opening of major Asian markets to foreign investors, coupled with the advent of the Belt and Road Initiative, has increased trade and solidified arbitration as the preferred cross-border dispute resolution mechanism, rather than national courts.
 The statistics demonstrate this; for example, the Singapore International Arbitration Centre (SIAC) dealt with 1,080 new cases in 2020, the first time SIAC’s caseload crossed the 1,000-case threshold; 1,018 of these cases were international in nature (94 per cent).
-This 1,080 figure represents a 125 per cent increase from the 479 cases filed in 2019 and a 169 per cent increase from the 402 new cases filed in 2018.
+This 1,080 figure represented a 125 per cent increase from the 479 cases filed in 2019 and a 169 per cent increase from the 402 new cases filed in 2018.
+The first quarter of 2023 saw a historic high of 332 new cases filed with the SIAC.
 The annual caseload of the China International Economic and Trade Arbitration Commission (CIETAC) was 3,615 new cases in 2020, compared with 1,352 cases in 2010 (an increase of 167 per cent); 739 of these 3,615 new cases were foreign-related.
 By comparison, 946 new cases were filed with the International Chamber of Commerce (ICC) in 2020, compared with 793 new cases in 2010 (a 19 per cent increase).
 In 2021, Singapore tied in first place with London as the most preferred seat of arbitration in the world ahead of Hong Kong, Paris and Geneva.
-The SIAC also ranked as the most preferred arbitral institution in the Asia-Pacific and the second most preferred arbitral institution in the world, after the ICC.
+The SIAC also ranked as the most preferred arbitral institution in Asia-Pacific and the second most preferred arbitral institution in the world, after the ICC.

 Advocacy is the art of persuasion and the goal of an advocate is to persuade.
 In an arbitration, the object of persuasion is the arbitral tribunal.